abishjha/Konane---A-Hawaiian-Game/README.md

 <h2>The Players</h2>

 Konane is a Hawaiian game for two players.
-In our case, the two players will be the computer and the human user of your program.
+In our case, the two players will be the computer and the human user of the program.
-The computer must play to win.
+The computer plays to win.

 <h2>The Board</h2>